opensearch-project/sql/docs/experiment/ppl/admin/settings.rst

 Introduction
 ============

-When Elasticsearch bootstraps, PPL plugin will register a few settings in Elasticsearch cluster settings.
+When OpenSearch bootstraps, PPL plugin will register a few settings in OpenSearch cluster settings.
 Most of the settings are able to change dynamically so you can control the behavior of PPL plugin without need to bounce your cluster.

 opendistro.ppl.enabled
 ======================